Rasa Purnima breakfast

 Devotees may offer the following flowers to the Deity:

-On the first day, one must offer padma (lotus) flowers to the feet of the Lord.
+On the first day, one must offer padma (lotus) flowers to the feet of

 On the second day, one must offer bilva (wood-apple) leaves of the thigh of the Lord.